emmaberyl/farmbase/README.md

 ## DESCRIPTION

-Complete Python Development Environment on top of a Vagrant VM.
+Complete Python Development Environment on top of a Vagrant VM, forked to make a base for farmer's market companion app